tonco-miyazawa/onig_syn_md/SYNTAX_6_9_6.md

 ### 14. ONIG_SYN_OP_ESC_AZ_BUF_ANCHOR (enable `\A` and `\Z` and `\z`)

-_Set in: Oniguruma, Python, Ruby, Perl_NG, Perl, Java, GnuRegex_
+_Set in: Oniguruma, Ruby, Perl_NG, Perl, Java, GnuRegex_

 Enables support for the anchors `\A` (start-of-string), `\Z` (end-of-string or newline-at-end-of-string), and `\z` (end-of-string) escapes.